A NSW Government website

 Best practice is to translate into both written languages.

 There are currently two systems for Chinese characters: Traditional Chinese character system and Simplified Chinese character system.
-The Traditional Chinese character is used in Hong Kong, Taiwan, Macau and Chinese speaking communities (except Singapore and Malaysia) outside mainland China.
-The Simplified Chinese character is used in Mainland China and Singapore and Malaysia.
+The Simplified Chinese is used in Hong Kong, Taiwan, Macau and Chinese speaking communities (except Singapore and Malaysia) outside mainland China.
+The is used in Mainland China and Singapore and Malaysia.

 Here are some examples: